 Ross Seals: Alimentation Habits

-The diet of these mammals consists mainly of varieties of fish species, krill and squid, and they swim in shallow waters, no more than 750 meters deep to get them.
+Their diet consists mainly of varieties of fish species, krill and squid, and they swim in shallow waters, no more than 750 meters deep to get them.
 Throughout this feeding process, Ross seals can stay in underwater for up to thirty minutes.

 They are also known as skillful hunters and make use of their big eyes and their sharp and pointed teeth.
 These features allow them to capture the fastest or slippery prey below the floating pieces of ice without a problem.

-It is important to emphasize that the mating season begins in the southern spring, and after approximately 60 days of gestation, childbirth occurs between the months of May or June being totally carried out on ice blocks.
+It is important to emphasize that the mating season begins in the southern spring, and after around 60 days of gestation, childbirth occurs between May or June being totally carried out on ice blocks.
 As for their life period, it comprises between 8 and up to 16 years in the most common cases.

 Habitat and Distribution

 The Ross seal´s natural habitat is the southern hemisphere, and its population is estimated in about 200,000 individuals, who are currently in a conservation state that represents a minor concern.
 In turn this population is distributed mostly in the waters that make up the coasts of Antarctica.